Addai of Edessa: Life

 His feast is celebrated on August 5 in the Christian calendar.

 Addai and the healing of King Abgar

 Among the Eastern Orthodox faithful, Addai was a disciple of Christ sent by St. Thomas the Apostle to Edessa in order to heal King Abgar V of Osroene, who had fallen ill.
-He stayed to evangelize, and so converted Abgar—or Agbar, or in one Latin version "Acbar" — and his people including Saint Aggai and Saint Mari.
+He stayed to evangelize, and so converted Abgar and his people including Saint Aggai and Saint Mari.

 The story of how King Abgarus V and Jesus had corresponded was first recounted in the 4th century by the church historian Eusebius of Caesarea.
 In the origin of the legend, Eusebius had been shown documents purporting to contain the official correspondence that passed between Abgar and Jesus, and he was well enough convinced by their authenticity to quote them extensively in his Ecclesiastical History.
 According to Eusebius: